macadmins/nudge/SECURITY.md

 Upon review, the vulnerability will be assigned the following four levels: Low, Medium, High and Critical.

-SLAs will be currently defined per the following guidlines
+SLAs will be currently defined per the following guidelines

 | Criticality | Time to remediation |
 | ----------- | ------------------- |